charles-uno/charles-uno.github.io/_drafts/2017-02-09-obamacare-citizens-united-here-to-stay.md

 Proliferation of organized crime

 Prohibition didn't create so much of an expectation because it wasn't enforced?

+We still have weird laws and baggage about booze.

+---

+Slavery!

+13th amendment did not abolish slavery in non-rebelling states

+13th amendment has an exception -- slavery is still allowed as punishment for a crime.

+a century later, the Civil Rights Movement was clearly still dealing with the same baggage.

+---

 Abortion, campaign finance, and healthcare are way more complicated than the legality of booze.